eduard-ignatev/eduard-ignatev/README.md

 ## Hi there 👽
-I'm a Machine Learning Engineer with background in energy industry.
+I'm a Machine Learning Engineer with experience in developing models for compliance and fraud detection, but also a background in energy industry.
-- My secondary interest is Data Engineering
+- Working through a roadmap to MLE/MLOps pro
-- Using Manjaro Linux on my desktop
+- Running Manjaro Linux on my Thinkpad T450s
-- I enjoy filter coffee and film photography
+- I enjoy filter coffee, hiking and film photography
-- Reach me if you want to collaborate on hackathons or kaggle

 <div align="center">